jamescosborn/productivity-czar/README.md

 * Practice Interview Questions
 * Writing Cover Letters
 * Resume Preparation
-* Improving my LinkedIn
+* Improving my LinkedIn profile
 * Blog posts
 * Polishing past projects and READMEs
 * Giving Presentations

 ### New Spoken languages
-I've worked on some really diverse teams in the past, and I know how much diversity adds to a groups dynamics and success.
-I'd be very interested international employment at some point in my career, if that were a possibility.
+I've worked on some really diverse teams in the past, so I know how much diversity can add to a group's dynamics and success.
+I'd be very interested in international employment at some point in my career, if it were a possibility.
 And I'd like to increase my knowledge of the world at large by learning a new spoken language.

 * Improving Spanish
 * Learning Japanese